 - Help with research inquiries at the History Room in the Wilton Library, which houses the paper archives of the Society

-If you would like to volunteer, please contact Volunteer Coordinator Lola Chen by email (email@example.com), or call her at 203-762-7257.
+If you would like to volunteer, please contact Kim Mellin by email (firstname.lastname@example.org), or call at 203-762-7257.
 Kindly indicate type of opportunity that interests you.

 High School and Junior Volunteers